surbhi-nijhara/techtumblr/mongodb-guide/doc_source/mongodb-data-encryption-strategy.md

 ![\[Diagram for Encryption:\]](https://github.com/surbhi-nijhara/techtumblr/blob/field-encryption/mongodb-guide/diag_source/file-auto-encrypt-arch.png?raw=true)

 MongoDB Enterprise or MongoAtlas supports Automatic Client-Side Field Level Encryption with help of a daemon [mongocryptd](https://docs.mongodb.com/manual/reference/security-client-side-encryption-appendix/#mongocryptd). <br/>
+The daemon should be installed on the host depending on its type viz VM or dockerized enviornment and should become part of IaC configuration.

 A Schema is required for [Automatic Field Level Encryption](https://docs.mongodb.com/manual/core/security-automatic-client-side-encryption/#field-level-encryption-automatic) which is represented in the extended version of JSON Schema.
 The schema contains the following information

 * The algorithm